-The company was secretive and published virtually no data in peer-reviewed journals to show that it had clinically valid results from their machine.
-While scientists questioned the details of the biotechnology, investors poured money into Theranos.
+The company was secretive and published virtually no data in peer-reviewed journals to show that it had clinically valid results from its machine.
+While scientists questioned the details of the biotechnology, investors continued to pour money into Theranos.
 Its board included political heavyweights like Henry Kissinger and George Shultz, while its founder investors were big names such as Walmart's Walton family and Rupert Murdoch.
-Theranos would later even partner up with Walgreens to implement its blood-testing technology in stores across the nation.
+Theranos would later partner up with Walgreens to implement its blood-testing technology in stores across the nation.
 At its most powerful, the company was valued at $9 billion and had 800 employees.

-In 2015, its downfall came when, after much research, reporter John Carreyrou published pieces in The Wall Street Journal that questioned the company's Edison device.
+Theranos's downfall came in 2015 when, after much research, reporter John Carreyrou published pieces in The Wall Street Journal questioning the company's Edison device.
 Carreyrou's investigations revealed that Theranos had been using industrial analyzers that already existed to conduct tests since its core product wasn't working.
 Walgreens sued the company for $140 million in 2016, eventually settling for much less.
 In 2018, the US Securities and Exchange Commission (SEC) charged Holmes with defrauding investors.

 David Taylor, who had taken over Holmes's CEO post in June of that year, announced to shareholders in September that the blood-testing company would dissolve and cease operation.
 By then, most employees had already been laid off.
-Holmes has been speaking of a possible redemption for the company, but after she was indicted with two counts of conspiracy to commit wire fraud and nine counts of wire fraud (alongside former Theranos COO and ex-boyfriend Sunny Balwani) in June 2018, it was evident the company was done.
-If convicted, Holmes and Balwani could face up to 20 years in prison.
-The trial date has yet to be set as officials are still going over thousands of pages of documentation connected to the case.
+Holmes once spoke of a possible redemption for the company, but after she was indicted on two counts of conspiracy to commit wire fraud and nine counts of wire fraud (alongside former Theranos COO and ex-boyfriend Sunny Balwani) in June 2018, it was evident the company was done.